ewilan-riviere/memorandum/server/web-server/nodejs-pm2.md

 ### Ecosystem

 PM2 is now available on your server, you can use it on different ways but here, we use _ecosystem_ solution.
-With this, it's easy to maintain a lot of NodeJS app with just JSON.
+With this, it's easy to maintain a lot of Node.js app with just JSON.
 You have just to create `ecosystem.config.js` anywhere on your server:

 ```sh
 vim ~/ecosystem.config.js